WhaddaMakers/Whaddy-Nightlight/README.md

 * Nightlight Bottom
 * Nightlight Bracket

-Find all the .stl files for the case of this project on our Thingiverse page:
+Find all the .stl files for the case of this project on our [Whadda Thingiverse page]

-There are no supports needed, Be sure to 3D print Nightlight Top and Bottom in a transparent filament.
+There are no supports needed.
+Be sure to 3D print the Nightlight Top and Bottom in a transparent filament.
 Otherwise, you won`t be able to see the LEDs inside.
-Also be sure to print it with 100% infill to get the best result.
+Also, be sure to print it with 100% infill to get the best result.

 ![Cura](./pictures/3Dprint.JPG)